Sensory qualitative research

-We were once asked to help the manfucaturer of a biscuit that had chocolate in it but wasn't a chocolate biscuit.
+We were once asked to help the manufacturer of a biscuit that had chocolate in it but wasn't a chocolate biscuit.
 Consumer research had told them that the biscuit needed to be 'more chocolately'.
+To guide the product development team, we conducted sensory qualitative research.

 Were consumers saying they wanted the ratio of chocolate to be higher?
 But doing so would change the nature of the biscuit and have all kinds of implications for product texture and consistency.
 Or did they want a stronger chocolate flavour, which would add considerably to the cost.